buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcRepresentation.md

 # IfcRepresentation

-The _IfcRepresentation_ defines the general concept of representing product properties and in particular the product shape.
+The _IfcRepresentation_ defines the general concept of representing product properties and in particular the product shape.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition from ISO 10303-43: